-The freezing cold spell at the beginning of 2010 not only increased demand for road salt, (see the additional case study for chapter 6) but it increased demand for gas in the UK.
+The freezing cold spell at the beginning of 2010 not only increased demand for road salt, but it increased demand for gas in the UK.
 Usage reached 454 cubic metres; the previous record was 449m set in January 2003.
 The National Grid which is responsible for energy in the UK issued several warnings in a matter of days that demand could outstrip supply and asked supplier so increase the supply.
 The National Grid also told major gas users, such as power plants, to reduce demand.

 Big generators, such as E.On, have both gas-fired and coal-fired power stations and are able to choose between the two.
 In total, 27 large gas users were asked to switch - 12 in the East Midlands and 15 in the North West.